RealDolos/node-jpegoptim/README.md

     already optimized files, which can lead to slight growing in size.
  * `@param {Boolean} [options.strip]` Strip all meta data.
  * `@param {Boolean} [options.stripICC]` Strip all ICC profile data.
+ * `@param {Boolean} [options.stripThumbnail]`
+    Strip any EXIF thumbnail present in the image metadata.
+Requires that this module was compiled against libexif.
  * `@returns {Promise<Buffer>}` The optimized jpeg.
  * `@throws TypeError`
  * `@throws RangeError`